radiodee1/url-exchange/README.md

 ## Home-Assistants
 I had the experience of going to someone's house and observing them using their Alexa or Google-Home-Assistant devices.
 I was surprised at the things that the device could do.
 You could set timers.
 You could play radio stations.
 I suspect you could ask it to search the web for you.
 I wanted to do some of these things in my language models.

 Imagine you wanted to instruct the model to turn on a radio.
 You might say 'Turn on the radio' and the model might reply 'OK, I'll turn on the radio'.
 It might reply 'The radio will be turned on' or just 'radio'.
 What we want is a predictable output that we can process.
 GPT models are great at generating text, but the text is not always the same.
-Computers can process text, but they are best at the job when they get exactly what they expect.
+Computers can process this text, but they are best at the job when they get exactly what they expect.
 It would be easier for the computer if the text were always the same.
+This was the inspiration for the URL Exchange.

-What I do is I add a custom question/answer pair for every outcome that I want the model to detect.
+What I did is I added a custom question/answer pair for every outcome that I want the model to detect.
 The question is something like 'Turn on the radio' and the answer is essentially a url.
-It seems that most models are able to reply to the question with the exact url, spelled exactly as specified in the prompt.
-This ability to answer with the exact url is even more evident in the smaller GPT models.
+What I wanted was for the models to reply to the question with the exact url, spelled exactly as specified in the prompt.
+This ability to answer with the exact url is more evident in the smaller GPT models.
 An example is below.

 ```
 Human: Turn on classic radio.